- Fine Arts

 For our Pre-Kinder students, this is a time to explore and discover God’s many wonders.
-Our “hands-on” child centered curriculum is designed to provide an enriched Pre-Kinder experience for the child who is 4 to 5 years old.
+Our hands-on, child centered curriculum is designed to provide an enriched Pre-Kinder experience.
 It is our goal that each child experience joy in learning.

-There will be a distinct emphasis on character development as the principles of God’s Word are applied to the child’s daily living experiences.
+There is a distinct emphasis on character development as the principles of God’s Word are applied to the child’s daily living experiences.
 Biblical principles are incorporated into our rich academic program so that children may begin to develop a Christian Worldview.

 Parents are given many opportunities to participate in their child’s learning experiences at school.
 We encourage parents to help as volunteers for special classroom events as well as participate in field trips.
 Parent/Teacher Conferences will be held in October and March to discuss student growth/progress.

-The Pre-Kindergarten curriculum, Opening the World of Learning (OWL), incorporates all domains of learning:
+The Pre-Kindergarten curriculum incorporates all domains of learning: